yugabyte/yugabyte-db/docs/content/preview/develop/learn/architecting-high-availability.md

 type: docs
 ---

-As failures are inevitable, design your applications to take appropriate actions on the failed statements to ensure they are highly available.
+YugabytedDB provides strong [ACID](../acid-transactions-ysql/) guarantees.
+Due to this, failures during transactions are inevitable.
+You need to design your applications to take appropriate actions on the failed statements to ensure they are highly available.
 YugabyteDB returns various error codes for errors that occur during transaction processing.
 Most of the error codes align well with the standard [postgres error codes](https://www.postgresql.org/docs/current/errcodes-appendix.html#:~:text=Class%2040%20%E2%80%94%20Transaction%20Rollback), although there are subtle differences in how they are manifested.

 Also, YugabyteDB supports different [isolation levels](../../../explore/transactions/isolation-levels/) during a transaction.
 Although some errors are very specific to certain transaction isolation levels, most errors are common across multiple isolation levels.
 In general, the error codes can be classified into three types.